FINDING YOUR LIFE PURPOSE

 What is calling you at this time?

 Our world desperately needs your gifts!
 This is what makes it imperative that you live your purpose.
 Pay attention to what will not leave you alone.
-Living your purpose is not just for your sake, although that is important, but it is also for the world’s sake.
+Living your purpose is not just for your sake, though that is important, but also for the world’s sake.
 Because each one of us contains a unique piece of the creative genius behind this world’s design, every human being’s participation is required.
 Therefore, understand that being who you are is everything.
 Your divine assignment is meant to be a force for the evolution of this world; it is effective only to the extent that you are living your purpose.

-Copyright © 2015 – present | Gloria Constantin | All Rights Reserved |
+© | Gloria Constantin | All Rights Reserved |

 WHEN YOU’RE GOING THROUGH HELL, KEEP GOING